- QMU is the only institution outside London to teach the CIPR Internal Communications Diploma, the CIPR Public Affairs Diploma and the CIPR Diploma.

 Teaching hours and attendance:

-- OR The CIPR Internal Communication Certificate plus one years full-time employment in PR*
+- The CIPR Internal Communication Certificate plus one years full-time employment in PR;

-- OR a degree in business/marketing/ management/communication studies, plus one years full-time employment in PR;
+- A degree in business/marketing/ management/communication studies, plus one years full-time employment in PR;

--OR any other UK degree plus two years full-time employment in PR*;
+- Any other UK degree plus two years full-time employment in PR

-- OR NCTJ Diploma plus either five years journalism experience or three years fulltime employment in PR*;
+- NCTJ Diploma plus either five years journalism experience or three years full-time employment in PR;

-- OR two years full-time employment in public relations*, and the CAM Advanced Diploma in Marketing Communication;
+- Two years full-time employment in PR and the CAM Advanced Diploma in Marketing Communication;

-- OR four years full-time employment in public relations* and five GCSE passes, one of which must be in English Language
+- Four years full-time employment in PR and five GCSE passes, one of which must be in English Language.

-Those whose first language is not English must be able to demonstrate proficiency in the language - spoken and written - to an International Language Testing System (IELTS) band score of 7.0 or above or equivalent.
+Those whose first language is not English must be able to demonstrate proficiency in the language - spoken and written - to an International Language Testing System (IELTS) band score of 6.5 or equivalent.